readthedocs/ethicalads.io/content/posts/publisher-referral-offer.md

 Thanks again for being along with us on this journey to build an ethical ad network.
-Please [email us](mailto:ads@ethicalads.io) if you have any ideas or feedback on our product or roadmap, we always love to hear from you.
+Please [email us](mailto:ads@ethicalads.io) if you have any ideas or feedback for us, we always love to hear from you.